wandri/chat-spring-kafka-angular-react-vue/README.md

 - The api is not completely independent.
 It will be better if we don't use `User` and `Message` from the domain.
 We need to create new classes for the API and map `Domain` and `User` to them.
 - For the purpose of the project, there is **NO test**.
 And this is a bad practice.
 We need to improve the test coverage.
+- The format of messages are known.
+It could be interesting to check if SQL can be better.
+- I use Angular to iterate quickly.
+But For better performance, it can be done without any framework, in pure JS.